syncfusion-content/wpf-docs/wpf/Autocomplete/Autocomplete-and-filtering.md

 StartsWithOrdinal
 </td>
 <td>
-The control returns all possible matches starting with the typed text based on the OrdinalIgnoreCase.
+The control returns all possible matches that begins with the typed text based on the OrdinalIgnoreCase.
 </td>
 </tr>
 <tr>